Widow of a Viscount

 How to address the Widow of a Viscount

 The recommended (social) style of address is as follows:

 |End of letter||Yours sincerely|

-If the present holder of the Viscountcy is unmarried, the widow of the previous Viscount does not use the term of either The Dowager Viscountess Chelmsford, or Clare, Viscountess Chelmsford, but continues to be known as The Viscountess Chelmsford.
+If the present holder of the viscountcy is unmarried, the widow of the previous viscount does not use the term of either The Dowager Viscountess Tilney, or Lisa, Viscountess Tilney, but continues to be known as The Viscountess Tilney.